srose69/Loomformer-Paraplex/README.md

 LoomFormer: a Transformer-based LM built from Paraplex neurons.

-Paraplex = the pseudo-complex paravector neuron (scalar+vector, Clifford Cl(0,n)
-paravector, behaves like a complex number).
+Paraplex = the pseudo-complex paravector neuron (scalar+vector, Clifford Cl(0,n) paravector, behaves like a complex number).

 LoomFormer = the architecture: normal causal GQA attention + Paraplex FFN + DepthAttn (AttnRes-style softmax-over-depth skip).
 "Loom" for the pseudo-complex & pseudo paravector numbers; "-former" for the... dunno. for the style.

-Tria.. too difficult to explain, but it works and useful!
+Tria... too difficult to explain, but it works and is useful!
-Read the code tho
+Read the code tho.

 !!!
 VANILLA TRANSFORMERS L00MINATION PIPELINE COMING !!!

-SOON NORMAL README & docs WILL may BE!
+SOON A NORMAL README & DOCS WILL (MAYBE) BE READY!

-Checkpoints here
+Checkpoints here:
 https://huggingface.co/srs6901/LoomFormer-Paraplex/

 (it converged! full_eval_loss 3.2584  bits/tok 4.7009  bpb 1.3288  eval_tokens 45040704 on 150k steps from FSS1STR at 27.3k tok/s on single L40S, budget 4,608,000,000 tokens over 120,000 steps (0.98 epochs of 4,684,230,241), 112,999,621 params · 40.8 tok/param  ·  41.5 data-tok/param)